 Can A Needle Guide Simplify Ultrasound-Guided Procedures?

-Since their introduction more than three decades ago, mechanical needle guides have been used to assist clinicians in the accuracy of placing needles for a variety of procedures such as biopsies, ablations, peripheral nerve blocks, vascular access, joint injections and numerous others.
+Since their introduction more than three decades ago, mechanical needle guides have been used to assist clinicians in the accuracy of placing needles for a variety of procedures such as biopsies, ablations, peripheral nerve blocks, vascular access, joint injections, and numerous others.
 But can a needle guide simplify the procedure?
 Can they reduce procedure times?
 Can they improve clinical confidence?
 Finally, and perhaps most importantly, can they improve patient safety?
-These are some important questions, so let’s look at each one of them individually.
+These are some important questions, so let's look at each one of them individually.

-To learn more about how needle guidance can aid ultrasound-guided interventions, join our webinar on Tuesday, April 9th at 1PM CT and earn 1.0 Vascular Technology (VT) SDMS CME.
+To learn more about how to needle guidance can aid ultrasound-guided interventions, join our webinar on Tuesday, April 9th at 1PM CT and earn 1.0 Vascular Technology (VT) SDMS CME.
 Register here.